ssb-junkyard/ssb-web-server/README.md

 ## TODO

-Hash-ids are going to change during dev, so we need a way to make it easy to develop some site/app, then publish, without introducing bugs.
+- Hash-ids are going to change during dev, so we need a way to make it easy to develop some site/app, then publish, without introducing bugs.
+- Sites/apps are going to be more interesting if they can access some of Sbot's APIs.
+We can expose an RPC connection via a Websocket, but we'll need to create a scheme for controlling permissions, safely.
+- Related, we need to ensure that each page is properly sandboxed from the others, and cant leak info or creds.
+This should be doable per-page.

 ## Example page